 As positive psychologist Mihaly Csikszentmihalyi puts it, the optimal state of mind is attainable when the challenge is just right – neither too difficult nor too easy.
 Also known as "flow", this state of mind is when one can be completely focus and thoroughly enjoy the task assigned.

-Remember back in the day when making an illustration or creating a blog post usually makes you lose track of time?
-At the end of the process, you come out with a deep sense of satisfaction of a masterpiece well done?
-If you’re longing to get "in the zone" with your work once again, it’s time to find ways to raise the bar.
+Remember back in the day when making an illustration or creating a blog post made you lose track of time?
+At the end of the process, you come out with a deep sense of satisfaction with a masterpiece well done?
+If you’re longing to get "in the zone" with your work once again, then try to find ways to raise the bar.

 Many a time, people start getting tired of what they do because they keep doing the same thing over and over again.
 You realize you are just going through the motions and your work loses meaning.
 You can stimulate your mind a little by just breaking away from these routines to explore and experiment with different ways of doing your job.

 Try to think about how you can improve certain areas of your work or even your organization and see if you can get back some enthusiasm.
 Alternatively, try asking your boss for new projects and assignments or seek them out yourself if you work alone.

 Unless you prefer taking it slow with your career, don’t let the fear of success hold you back from taking up new challenges.
 Often times you do not even have to wait until you complete them to feel the satisfaction.
 The kick and curiosity you have when dealing with something novel might just be enough for you to restore your passion for the job.